j-easy/easy-rules/README.md

 ## Contribution

 You are welcome to contribute to the project with pull requests on GitHub.

-If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-rules/issues).
+Please note that Easy Rules is in [maintenance mode](https://github.com/j-easy/easy-rules#project-status), which means only pull requests for bug fixes will be considered.

-For any question, you can use [StackOverflow](https://stackoverflow.com/questions/tagged/easy-rules) or [Gitter](https://gitter.im/j-easy/easy-rules).
+If you believe you found a bug or have any question, please use the [issue tracker](https://github.com/j-easy/easy-rules/issues).

 ## Awesome contributors